Witten's conjecture for many four-manifolds of simple type: Determining the coefficients

-Being closed under the action of $\pm 1$, $B(X)$ is not linearly independent.
-Thus, to use Lemma \ref{lem:AlgCoeff} to determine the coefficients $a_{i,j,k}$ in \eqref{eq:Coefficients} from examples of manifolds satisfying Witten's equality, we rewrite \eqref{eq:DInvarForWC} and \eqref{eq:MainEquation} as sums over a smaller set of \spinc structures.
+Being closed under the action of $\{\pm 1\}$, the set $B(X)$ is not linearly independent over $\RR$.
+Thus, in order to apply Lemma \ref{lem:AlgCoeff} to determine the coefficients $a_{i,j,k}$ in Equation \eqref{eq:Coefficients} from examples of manifolds satisfying Witten's Formula \eqref{eq:WConjecture}, we rewrite the sums over $B(X)$ in Equations \eqref{eq:DInvarForWC} and \eqref{eq:MainEquation} as sums over a smaller set of basic classes.

-Let $B'(X)$ be a fundamental domain for the $\pm 1$ action on $B(X)$, so the projection map $B'(X)\to B(X)/\pm 1$ is a bijection.
-Lemma \ref{lem:DInvarForWSTManifolds} has the following rephrasing.
+Let $B'(X)$ be a fundamental domain for the action of $\{\pm 1\}$ on $B(X)$, so the projection map, $B'(X)\to B(X)/\{\pm 1\}$, is a bijection.
+Lemma \ref{lem:DInvarForWSTManifolds} can then be rephrased as follows.